Sign Up and Save 10%

 In the living room, think throw pillows of the same color or draw from the colors in a statement piece of art.

-They bring a vivid splash of color into a space without looking garish or stealing the attention from other accents
+They bring a vivid splash of color into space without looking garish or stealing the attention from other accents

 Color reformed rugs add a sense of warmth and texture to un-carpeted floors.
 The "smoothness" of the floor complements the "plushness" of the rug.
 They are a rare treat for freezing feet during the colder months and a soft reprieve for tired feet in the warmer months.